Published: May 8, 2009

 Required Medical Testing for Sex Workers

 Mandatory medical testing should be required for licensing to ensure that they are drug and STD free.
 They should also require periodic drug and health testing to maintain their license.
 Perhaps weekly, monthly, or every quarter or so.

 Their code of ethics should also include in which cases you should have to get a additional medical tests done like if you find out that a client was recently diagnosed with something and so on.

 I know with the current attitude towards prostitution that there will be quite the stigma associated with this possibility, but those who partake of their services should give similar protections to their service provider as they would give to them.
 A standard suite of tests run on clients as well as a survey of their sexual history so that the sex worker can decide whether or not to accept the client for services.
 This will also serve as gounds for lawsuits and prosectution in case they rape or abuse the sex worker.
 This will be harder to pass and to put into effect, but of much value to enforce protection for client and sex worker, as well as instilling the importance of personal responbility for our sexuality.

 For much of these issues there will need to be changes made to existing laws, or enforcement of the laws will need to be increased.
 The options I listed above will also combat some of these issues as well.

 Rape: When a person does not consent to a sexual act then then is called rape and there are laws for that.
 People can be convicted of raping their spouse, as well.
-Just because there is an assumed relationship, it does not assume consent.
-A prostitute can most definitely not consent to a sexual act, just a much as general contractor can not agree to a contract for work.
+Just because there is an assumed relationship or money changing hands, it does not assume consent.
+A prostitute can most definitely revoke consent for any sexual act, just a much as general contractor can not agree to a contract for work.